 The Greyhound and the Whippet are sweet souls that are affectionate and loving towards their family.
 They also make for a great family pet, as long as there are no cats or small animals involved!
+While it’s become popular to mix these two breeds, they are also commonly mistaken for one another.

 The biggest differences between them is that the Greyhound is much larger and slightly more expensive compared to the Whippet.
 They are so similar in temperament and looks that they could easily pass as brother and sister.